-If you have lived outside of the U.S. or Canada for six months or more within the last five years, you are required to have a tuberculosis skin test.
-If you do not complete this by the first day of classes a TB hold will be placed on your record.
-If you are an international student, your student visa status may be terminated.
-If you have any questions, please call 801-422-5134 or 801-422-7711.More Info
+If you have lived outside of the U.S. or Canada for six months or more within the last five years, you may be required to have a tuberculosis skin test.
+If you do not complete this by the first day of classes a TB hold will be put on your record.
+This test must be completed in the U.S. If you have any questions, please call 801-422-5134 or 801-422-7711.More Info about TB Tests

 Students enrolled 3/4 time or more (9 semester credits/4.5 term credits) are required to have health insurance coverage year-round.
 You are automatically enrolled in BYU’s Student Health Plan one week before classes start if private insurance has not been reported.
 You will have access to waive the plan about one month before classes start.
 This is a yearly process and the deadline to waive the BYU Student Health Plan is the semester add/drop deadline.

-My Financial Center is the system where you pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.More Info about My Financial Center
+My Financial Center is BYU’s online financial system.
+You will use it to pay tuition and charges, manage your financial aid and scholarships, and find important alerts about your student account.More Info about My Financial Center

-We recommend that students manage their own student account but understand there are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
+We recommend that students manage their own student account.
+There are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
 Guest Access allows you to give another person access to your BYU account.More Info about Guest Access

 Learn more information about working while you are in school, required tax forms you must file, and traveling regulations and restrictions.More Info

-As a BYU student you should seek to be totally honest in your dealings with others.
+As a BYU student, you should seek to be completely honest in your dealings with others.
 You should complete and be evaluated on your own work.
 You should avoid academic dishonesty and misconduct in all its forms, including but not limited to plagiarism, fabrication or falsification, cheating, and other academic misconduct.